artintensifies/checklab-nextjs/README.md

+Checklab
-Checklab is an open-source archival platform designed to preserve and expose abandoned but crucial repositories, research papers, and future-facing digital artifacts.
-It serves as a shared library where individuals and teams can study, collaborate, and revive forgotten or overlooked works that hold potential for future innovation.
+Checklab is an open-source archived library that preserves abandoned, crucial, and future-oriented repositories, research papers, and digital assets.
+It exists to give forgotten innovations a second life, enabling people to study, collaborate, and build upon them.

+Whether it's an incomplete AI model, an old simulation, or a concept paper with promise — Checklab is where it’s stored, explored, and potentially revived.

+What It Is
+A community-driven archive of abandoned yet meaningful digital work.

+A collaborative platform for researchers, developers, and explorers to revisit and build upon forgotten ideas.

+A space where digital artifacts that never got their chance are given one.

+Tech Stack
-Built with Next.js (App Router) using Turbopack and TypeScript, Checklab prioritizes speed, modularity, and developer-first architecture.
+Next.js (App Router)

+Turbopack

+TypeScript

+Status
+Checklab is in open-source early access — contributions, feedback, and archived submissions are welcome.